Andreas-Makrides-ICL/msc-thesis-incomplete-markets-LDES/README.md

-# MSc Thesis: Incomplete Markets in Risk and Storage Duration in Future Markets
+# Quantifying the Impact of Missing Risk Markets for Decarbonized Power Systems with Long Duration Energy Storage

-This repository contains the work for my MSc thesis at Imperial College London.
+This repository contains the work for a conference paper submitted to PSCC 2026.

 ## 📘 Summary